kubecost/docs/aws-cur-setup.md

 - `projectID` is the AWS payer account number where the CUR where the Kubecost Primary cluster is running.
 - `athenaWorkgroup` will be `primary` when following this guide.

-### 1. Create a CUR Export (and wait 24 hours)
+### Step 1: Create a CUR Export (and wait 24 hours)

 Follow the [AWS documentation](https://docs.aws.amazon.com/cur/latest/userguide/cur-create.html) to create a CUR export using the settings below.

 * For time granularity, select _Daily_.
 * Select the checkbox to enable _Resource IDs_ in the report.
 * Select the checkbox to enable _Athena integration_ with the report.
-* Select the checkbox to enable the json IAM policy to be applied to your bucket.
+* Select the checkbox to enable the JSON IAM policy to be applied to your bucket.

 <details>